-Sunlight shone through John’s apartment window and directly onto his face, and this eventually roused him from his deep sleep.
-He groggily wiped his eyes and face and then looked down, confused.
-He saw that he was dressed in his suit and had his shoes on.
-He jumped up and grabbed his phone off the table and clicked the home button - the time said 9:42.
+Sunlight shone through John’s apartment window and landed right on his face, eventually rousing him from his deep sleep.
+He groggily wiped his eyes and face then looked down, confused.
+He was still dressed in his suit and even had his shoes on.
+He jumped up, grabbed his phone off the table and clicked the home button - the time said 9:42.

 He stripped lightning fast, slapped on deodorant, got re-dressed, put a mint in his mouth, grabbed his bag and ran out the door.